 Hoboken is a larger medium-sized city located in the state of New Jersey.
-With a population of 57,703 people and 16 associated neighborhoods, Hoboken is the 21st largest community in New Jersey.
-Hoboken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 57,010 people and 16 associated neighborhoods, Hoboken is the 21st largest community in New Jersey.
+Hoboken has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Hoboken home prices are not only among the most expensive in New Jersey, but Hoboken real estate also consistently ranks among the most expensive in America.